narimanmani/nutri-scan/README.md

 - **Image analysis**: The upload flow converts photos to base64 data URLs and proxies them through a Netlify function that invokes OpenAI GPT-4o (vision + text) for calorie and macronutrient estimates.
 - **Storage**: Meals are stored in `src/data/meals.json` and synchronized to `localStorage` so the app behaves like an offline JSON database in the browser.
-- **Ingredient suggestions**: Ingredient lookups are proxied through the Netlify function to the USDA FoodData Central API.
-If the USDA key is missing or the service is unavailable, the UI falls back to a curated set of common foods with per-gram nutrition data.
+- **Ingredient suggestions**: Ingredient lookups and per-ingredient calorie estimates are proxied through the Netlify function to the OpenAI API for contextual results.
+When the key is missing or OpenAI cannot be reached, the UI falls back to a curated set of common foods with per-gram nutrition data.
 - **Mock mode**: When no API keys are configured, realistic mock responses are returned so the experience can be demonstrated without external calls.